Nadpher/Conway/README.md

 make
 ```

-Or you can just use a precompiled library in the releases section of the repo.
+Or you can just use a precompiled executable in the releases section of the repo.